GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 border, you can simply set !EnableUpload to any non-zero value.
 That stops the border to upload tiles and saves a couple NMI time.

+GHB notes: you can disable the VRAM write by setting !EnableUpload to any nonzero number during events that would upload other tiles to the tilemap, since the OW border display is mainly a "heads-up-display" status bar for the OW, and that information presented (such as displaying coins, score, bonus stars) for most ASM hacks don't continuously change during the OW map, thus you can disable that during the expected NMI overflow.

 Help, I can't insert it!
 ----------------------------------------------------------